 1. Cavern Diver:

 TDI designed this course to develop the minimum skills and knowledge for cavern and overhead environment diving within the limits of light penetration; it also outlines specific hazards associated with cave diving.
-The intention of the cavern diver course is NOT to provide instruction for cave diving environments.
+The cavern diver course intends not to provide instruction for cave diving environments.
 This course aims to train divers in the proper planning, procedures, techniques, and cavern diving hazards.

 Qualifications limits of Graduates: